COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Dr. Janice Fitzgerald announced on December 15, 2021, during a media briefing that the province has confirmed its first SARS-CoV-2 Omicron variant case; the individual, a resident of the Eastern Health region, has been isolating since they returned to the province from travel within Canada.
 There were also 13 new cases, leaving 34 active cases.

 Newfoundland and Labrador reported a spike in new cases on December 17, 2021, with officials reporting 46 new cases of COVID-19, along with four recoveries.
 The province is reporting 76 active cases.
-Dr. Janice Fitzgerald announced during the snap media briefing that the province is also reporting more cases of the SARS-CoV-2 Omicron variant, with numbers unknown at the time due to results still being processed; however, she stated she is certain the tests will become positive for the new variant.

 In a rare weekend live media briefing on December 19, 2021, officials announced 61 new COVID-19 cases; 18 in the Eastern Health; 32 in Central Health; and 10 in Western Health.
 There were also 10 recoveries leaving 127 active cases.
 No one is hospitalized due to COVID-19.
 Dr. Janice Fitzgerald announced that the province has nine confirmed Omicron cases and 34 presumptive; five Omicron cases located in the Eastern Health region, with seven presumptive, and in Central Health there are four confirmed Omicron cases and 27 presumptive positive cases.
 Education Minister Tom Osborne stated during the same media briefing that in response to the recent uptick in COVID-19 cases, as well as the arrival of Omicron, all schools in Newfoundland and Labrador will close two days earlier on December 21, 2021, for Christmas holidays.
 He stated "classes are still scheduled to resume on January 4th".
 He continued, "let me be very clear: public health continues to advise that schools are safe to remain open, and we have not made a decision to pivot to online learning at this time.
 However, in light of the uncertainty of where things are going with this variant (SARS-CoV-2 Omicron variant) we are eering on the side of caution and preparing for that possibility."
 Students transitioned to online learning on January 4, 2022, following their return from Christmas break.

 Twenty-seven new cases was reported on December 20, 2021, with no new recoveries, the province is reporting 154 active cases.

 Officials reported 27 new COVID-19 cases for the second day in a row on December 21, 2021.
 Six recoveries were also announced, leaving 175 active cases.